bitovi/academy/src/typescript/7-generics.md

 @sourceref ./7-3-bad-collection.html
 @codepen

 myList now holds an assortment of types that won't be fun to iterate through and deal with.
+If we attempt to use a method like ``.length`` on a number, or ``.toPrecision(0)`` on a string we'll run into errors.
 Let's build a generic class instead.

-EXPLAIN DEAL WITH LOSING TYPE SAFETY - SHOW METHODS ON STRINGS VS. NUMBERS

 @sourceref ./7-4-good-collection.html
 @codepen